 Kenya, a former British colony which was named after the second highest mountain in Africa, gained its independence in 1963.
-It has a population of approximately 38 million.
 Today, Kenya is a leading travel destination due to its scenery, magnificent wildlife and high year-round temperatures.

 Basic primary care is provided at primary healthcare centres and dispensaries.
 Dispensaries are run and managed by enrolled and registered nurses who are supervised by the nursing officer at the respective health centre.
 They provide outpatient services for simple ailments such as the common cold and flu, uncomplicated malaria and skin conditions.
 Those patients who cannot be managed by the nurse are referred to the health centres.

 Sub-district, district and provincial hospitals provide secondary care, i.e. integrated curative and rehabilitative care.
 Sub-district hospitals are similar to health centres with the addition of a surgery unit for Caesarean sections and other procedures.
 District hospitals usually have the resources to provide comprehensive medical and surgical services.
 Provincial hospitals are regional centres which provide specialised care including intensive care, life support and specialist consultations.

 The Central Province and Nairobi have the best healthcare facilities, whereas the North-Eastern Province is the most under-developed.

 The Kenyan health system consists of three main categories of service providers.
 Public providers, Private not-for-profit organisations (including faith-based and mission hospitals, local and international NGOs) and Private for-profit health care providers.